-Summary: Saint Helen, also known as Helena of Constantinople (c.
-250–330) was the wife of the Roman Emperor Constantius (250-306), and the mother of Emperor Constantine I. She is traditionally associated with finding the relics of the true cross in Jerusalem.
+Summary: St Helen, also known as Helena of Constantinople (c.
+250–330).
+She was the wife of the Roman Emperor Constantius (250-306), and the mother of Emperor Constantine I. She is traditionally associated with finding the relics of the true cross in Jerusalem.

 Patrick Duffy traces her story.